bot-app/trading/docs/faq.md

 ## Hyperopt module

-### Why does freqtrade not have GPU support?
+### Why does trading not have GPU support?

 First of all, most indicator libraries don't have GPU support - as such, there would be little benefit for indicator calculations.
 The GPU improvements would only apply to pandas-native calculations - or ones written by yourself.

-For hyperopt, freqtrade is using scikit-optimize, which is built on top of scikit-learn.
+For hyperopt, trading is using scikit-optimize, which is built on top of scikit-learn.
 Their statement about GPU support is [pretty clear](https://scikit-learn.org/stable/faq.html#will-you-add-gpu-support).

 GPU's also are only good at crunching numbers (floating point operations).